 On November 10, 2020 Helen shared her experience of the poetry, fiction and non-fiction of Julia Alvarez, a Dominican American author.
 Ms. Alvarez’s work highlights the 20th century immigrant experience from a woman’s point of view.
 Helen illustrated, through readings from “The Woman I Kept to Myself” – a book of poetry; discussion of Alvarez’s works of auto-fiction; and a video clip from 2020, that Julia Alvarez is not silent in spite of family and societal expectations for women like her.

-Ms. Alvarez’s hero as a young girl was Shahrazad, a woman who used storytelling to defeat a autocrat.
+Ms. Alvarez’s hero as a young girl was Scheherazade, a woman who used storytelling to defeat a autocrat.
 Through her own work, she seeks to bring out truths that expose the ways that society can oppress.
-Her best known work, “In the Time of the Butterflies” is a fictional account of real sisters who were disappeared for their opposition to the Dominican Trujillo regime.
+Her best known work, “In the Time of the Butterflies” is a fictional account of real sisters who were assassinated for their opposition to the Dominican Trujillo regime.
 Much of her other work is very personal, discussing her experience as an immigrant and bringing out stories that were not discussed within her family.

 Learn more by reading Helen’s summary here: https://calgarywomensliteraryclub.com/julia-alvarez/